Vietnamese language: History

-Northern Vietnam was primarily influenced by Chinese, which came to predominate politically in the 2nd century BC.
-After the emergence of the Ngô dynasty at the beginning of the 10th century, the ruling class adopted Classical Chinese as the formal medium of government, scholarship and literature.
-With the dominance of Chinese came radical importation of Chinese vocabulary and grammatical influence.
+After expelling the Chinese at the beginning of the 10th century, the Ngô dynasty adopted Classical Chinese as the formal medium of government, scholarship and literature.
+With the dominance of Chinese came wholesale importation of Chinese vocabulary.
 The resulting Sino-Vietnamese vocabulary makes up about a third of the Vietnamese lexicon in all realms, and may account for as much as 60% of the vocabulary used in formal texts.

+Vietic languages were confined to the northern third of modern Vietnam until the "southward advance" (Nam tiến) from the late 15th century.

+The conquest of the ancient nation of Champa and the conquest of the Mekong Delta led to an expansion of the Vietnamese people and language, with distinctive local variations emerging.